10 Inventions that Changed the World

 From the beginning of the utilization of fire and some basic tools, through the wheel and nail… (or, as Gandalf said - through fire and water!)
 Among the inventions that changed the world which deserve an honorable mention are the X-ray, the miracle of refrigeration, television, the camera, the list goes on and on.

-In the near future, humanity has lots of new inventions to look forward to, like 5G networks and improvements in machine learning.
+In the near future, humanity has lots of new inventions to look forward to.
+5G networks are already here and there are massive improvements in machine learning in most industries.
 Genetic engineering will open new horizons for Homo Sapiens.

 Have a great day, everyone!